dieghernan/dieghernan.github.io/collections/_posts/2019-05-20-Leaflet_R_Jekyll.md

 Actually that chunk is your leaflet map, created with **RStudio**.
-You can’t see it now because you are previewing a `markdown` file in your local PC, and the libraries installed in step 1 are installed on GitHub, but we would solve it later.
+You can’t see it now because you are previewing a `markdown` file in your local PC, and the libraries installed in step 1 are installed on GitHub, but we will solve that later.

 Now you just need to paste this piece of code before that chunk: